Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level: Results

 \section{Results}

-The first system we analyze is a chain of \ce{H2} molecules with a bond distance of 0.7 \AA~ and a translation vector of magnitude $\tilde a =3.0$ \AA~ along the molecular axis.
+The first system we analyze is a chain of \ce{H2} molecules with a bond distance of 0.74 \AA~ and a translation vector of magnitude $\tilde a =3.0$ \AA~ along the molecular axis (both oriented along the x axis of the coordinate system).
 The calculations were performed with the 3-21G basis set ($N_o=2$, $N_v=6$).
 For this system, the number of replica cells in real space is $N_C=37$ and calculations were repeated with a variety of $k$ point meshes.
 We consider clusters with 51 and 49 units, and clusters with 37 and 35 units.

 The HF energy, the 2nd order M\o llet-Plesset (MP2) and CCSD correlation energies, and the $\lambda$ pseudo-energy (computed as in Eq. \ref{eq:ene}) for the \ce{H2} chain are reported in Table \ref{tab:H2-ene}.
 The table reports the absolute values of a 51-49 cluster calculation as reference, while the rest of the data are reported as differences from this reference (all in atomic units).
-The absolute energy values are reported in Table S1 of the supporting information (SI).
+The absolute energy values are reported in Table S1 of the SI.
 Passing from a single molecule to a chain, the unit cell energy increases by 0.7 mHartrees, likely because at this geometry the electron repulsion between units is larger than attractive contributions (e.g., electron-nuclear interactions).
 However, the inclusion of electron correlation reduces this effect by half.
 Calculations with smaller clusters are in essentially perfect agreement with the reference; as a reminder, the PBC calculations used 37 replica cells for the AOr quantities, including the 2ERIs.
 On the other hand, PBC calculations agree with the reference only starting from the PBC(21) option, where the difference from the reference is of the order of $10^{-7}$ Hartrees for all methods.
 A larger number of $k$ points further reduces the difference to numerical noise.
 For the PBC(5)-PBC(15) calculations, the difference in HF energy is large, of the order of $10^{-1}-10^{-2}$ Hartrees, considerably larger than the difference between single molecule and chain.
 Somewhat surprisingly, the post-HF quantities show a smaller difference than the HF energy: $10^{-3}-10^{-4}$ Hartrees for MP2 and $10^{-5}-10^{-7}$ Hartrees for CCSD with a small number of $k$ points, and they are basically in perfect agreement with the reference when using finer meshes ($10^{-8}-10^{-9}$ Hartrees).